nickbryan/httputil/docs/problems/constraint-violation.md

 ## Description

 This error type is used when one or more validation rules or constraints are violated during request processing.
-Such constraints could include field level requirements (e.g., "required" fields), input formats, or invalid data ranges.
+Such constraints could include property level requirements (e.g., "required" properties), input formats, or invalid data ranges.

 Constraint Violations occur when a client provides incorrect data that cannot be processed by the server.
 The `violations` field details each specific problem to help guide the client in correcting the issue.